atulbachhav22/AIBootcamp-Project2/README.md

 - Random Forest had the best model result, with test score of 81.1%
 - The variable contributing the most to the outcome were Rushing attempts, time of possession, and passing attempts
 - Given the extensive game details in the data set, there is definitely an X-factor in determining a win
+- When applying Week 1 2023 game details (known items before the game started) the model predicted the correct winner 53.8% of the time
+- 53.8% is less than the current prediction rate in Vegas which stands right around 65% accuracy